Are Applications Being Accepted? YES

 Eligible uses include but are not limited to:

-- Business and industrial acquisitions when the loan will keep the business from closing and/or save or create jobs
+- Business and industrial acquisitions when the loan will create or save jobs

 Guaranteed loan funds MAY NOT be used for: